groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/01_Installing.md

 ---
 title:	Installing Groovy
+status:	in-progress
 description:	Before we start anything let's get Groovy installed and running.
 ...
 There are a few methods for installing Groovy on your system and this section will describe the basics for getting started.
 Before you get started make sure that any installations are for the versions listed in the table below:

 |System		|	Version
 |-----------------|----------------
-| Java JDK		|	7 (8 is fine too)
+| Java JDK		|	8 (7 is fine too)
 | Groovy		|	2.3.6 (or higher)

 >Note: It is notoriously difficult to provide this type of information in a stable manner as versions are upgraded and URLs broken.
 The [Groovy Download]() page is the primary resource to return to if the links below appear to be broken.

+# Don't Install Groovy

+I know this chapter is about installing Groovy but perhaps it's worth leaving this until later.
+The [Groovy web console](http://groovyconsole.appspot.com) is an online Groovy console that should let you run most of the sample code provided in this tutorial.
+Provided you have web access you can skip through to the next chapter and get straight into writing some code!

 # Install a Java Virtual Machine
 All methods for installing Groovy require that you have a Java Virtual Machine (JVM) installed.
-For the purposes of this book we'll use the Java 7 SE JDK (Java 7 Standard Edition Development Kit)[^You'll notice that Java 7 may also be represented as Java 1.7 - the former is the Java Platform version number (7) and the latter is the version string (1.7)].
+For the purposes of this book we'll use the Java 8 SE JDK (Java 8 Standard Edition Development Kit)[^You'll notice that Java 8 may also be represented as Java 1.8 - the former is the Java Platform version number (8) and the latter is the version string (1.7)].

 >Note: If you look around for Java downloads you'll likely come across Java Runtime Environment (JRE) downloads.
 The JRE provides enough functionality to run a compiled application but not to compile your Groovy code.
 You'll need the JDK to create Groovy programs.

-To install the Java 7 JDK, head to the Oracle site and locate the download appropriate to your platform: [JDK][].
+To install the Java JDK, head to the Oracle site and locate the download appropriate to your platform: [JDK][].
 For the most part these installs are straight-forward and have enough associated documentation so we won't go through this step-by-step.

 Before moving onto the Groovy installation I'd like to make you aware that the Oracle JDK is not the only version of the JDK available.
 As you become more comfortable with working in a Java-based environment you might like to take a look at the following alternatives: